Health Administration (HADM) 336

 Shah, C. P. (2003).
 Public Health and Preventive Medicine in Canada (5th ed.).
 Toronto: Elsevier.

 Most of the course materials for HADM336: Community Health Planning are available online through the myAU portal, including Reagan and Brookins-Fisher (2002), which is an eTextbook.
 All assigned readings are in a Digital Reading Room (ORR) created for the course.
-The two textbooks will be sent to you before your course start date.
+The Shah, C. P. (2003) textbook will be sent to you before your course start date.

 The Challenge for Credit process allows you to demonstrate that you have acquired a command of the general subject matter, knowledge, intellectual and/or other skills that would normally be found in a university-level course.